On The Surrounding Water

 As stunning as facilities are at Frederica, the surrounding river and Atlantic Ocean is a veritable playground for fishermen, boaters and adventurers.

 A limited number of home sites in Frederica offer deep water access to the historic Frederica River, which connects to The Intracoastal Waterway and on to the Atlantic Ocean.
-Frederica’s own 31-foot Intrepid is available for cocktail cruises, fishing excursions, a trip for lunch to one of many favorite seafood restaurants or sightseeing on the river.
+Boating in the Golden Isles is perfect for cocktail cruises, fishing excursions, a trip for lunch to one of many favorite seafood restaurants or sightseeing on the river.

 Getting to the Atlantic – and a haul of salt water fish like Mahi-Mahi, Red Snapper and Striped Bass – is as easy as booking a charter straight from Frederica.
 Our experienced coastal Georgia boatmen know the hotspots – and are skilled at putting you on top of fish offshore, near shore or in the area’s labyrinth of marshes and creeks.
 Fly fishermen aren’t left out: Redfish love rising to top water flies when the fish school in January and February.

 Yearn to wear the captain’s hat?
 You can rent your own fishing boat through several private vendors who offer virtually any other kind of watercraft you choose, from nimble kayaks, paddleboards and speedy jet skis to sail boats, pontoon boats and house boats for a relaxing overnight on the water.